nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

     3. Test case: `delete 0`<br>
        Expected: No task is deleted.
 Error details shown in the status message.

-2. Deleting a task while only tasks tagged with "lowPriority" are being shown
+2. Deleting a task while only tasks due after or on `2022-10-11` are being shown

-   1. Prerequisites: List all tasks using the `ls -t lowPriority` command.
+   1. Prerequisites: List tasks using the `ls -d 2022-10-11` command.
 Multiple tasks in the list.

    2. Test case: `delete 1`<br>
       Expected: First task is deleted from the filtered list.
 Details of the deleted task shown in the status message.